By Mike Wolfe

 6. Supplement Inbound with Paid Search and Paid Social

-Paid Search: Start with a successful content offer or blog post and use corresponding keywords from your content to increase its reach with sponsored search engine results.
-In many cases, paid search is cost-effective, because you only pay for the clicks you receive and, in many cases, when the right targeted keywords are taken into account, paid search can result in an incremental increase in leads.
+Start with a successful content offer or blog post and use corresponding keywords from your content to increase its reach with sponsored search engine results.
+Paid search is cost-effective in many cases because you only pay for the clicks you receive.
+When the right targeted keywords are used, paid search can result in an incremental increase in leads.

-Paid Social: Many paid social advertising platforms such as Facebook and LinkedIn allow you to target users based on several demographics.
+Paid social posts are another way to attract the right audience to your SaaS company.
+Facebook, Twitter, and LinkedIn all offer different advertising packages that let you advertise to targeted audiences.
 They also allow you to target people based on their interests and behavior—helping you home in on the audience and drive more qualified traffic.

-When it comes to SaaS marketing and driving traffic to your website, there are several short and long-term strategies you can try.
-The key to success is trying things out, tracking the results, and finding the strategies to bring in traffic that actually converts into trial offers or demo requests in the most cost-effective way.
-Download our SaaS Marketing Strategies: Getting Quick Wins and Building for Long-Term Victory ebook for an in-depth look at SaaS marketing strategies and how SaaS companies can stand out from the competition in a crowded market.
+When it comes to SaaS marketing and driving traffic to your website, there are several short- and long-term strategies you can try.
+The key to success is trying things out, tracking results, and finding strategies to bring in traffic that converts into trial offers or demo requests in the most cost-effective way.